iamansoni07/TodoApp/README.md

 This project is open source and available under the [MIT License](LICENSE).

-## 🆘 Support

-For issues and questions:
-1. Check the existing issues
-2. Create a new issue with detailed description
-3. Include error logs and reproduction steps

 ---

-**Built with ❤️ using the MERN stack**
+Built with ❤️ using the MERN stack